Virtual-Coffee/VC-Community-Docs/monthly-challenges/Build_in_Public/team-tasks.md

 If you'd rather do some feedback session, we can work on that too.

 ## Slack Channels

+Slack public channels that we use for the challenge:

 - `#announcement`
     - Initial announcement.